Ping Pom Merrily Goodbye.

 And these are some of the reasons why expats stayed down under:

 - We have a better lifestyle than we could have afforded in the UK.

 - I’ve made better, longer lasting friendships now in Australia.

 - The kids love the outdoor life.

 - The standard of living and proximity to Asia.

-- We swapped a Yorkshire Terrace for a house on five acres.
+- We swapped a Yorkshire terraced house for a detached on five acres.
 (2001)

 - I’ve made some exceptionally welcoming friends here.

 - Would miss the laugh of a kookaburra.